 (See also Overview of Fractures.)

-Proximal humeral fractures are especially common among the elderly.
+Proximal humeral fractures are especially common among older patients.
 A few patients have axillary nerve damage (reducing sensation over the middle deltoid) or axillary artery damage.
-Contractures may develop after only a few days of immobilization, particularly in the elderly.
+Contractures may develop after only a few days of immobilization, particularly in older patients.

 Most of these fractures result from a fall on an outstretched arm; less often, a direct blow is involved.